 Workplace Retaliation Claims in Massachusetts

 It’s no surprise that employers do not like employees who challenge their decisions or their conduct.
 Some of these employers retaliate against employees who engage in this type of important conduct.
-Numerous state and federal statues exist that make this type of retaliation unlawful.
+Numerous state and federal statutes exist that make this type of retaliation unlawful.

 Sources of Protection

 Title VII and the Massachusetts Fair Employment Act/chapter 151B prohibit employers from retaliating against employees who challenge, oppose, or report conduct they believe amounts to unlawful harassment or discrimination.
-This incudes sexual harassment, as well as harassment or discrimination based upon someone’s gender, race, religion, sexual orientation, or national origin.
+This includes sexual harassment, as well as harassment or discrimination based upon someone’s gender, race, religion, sexual orientation, or national origin.